KCNP

 KCNP (89.5 FM) is a radio station licensed to Ada, Oklahoma, United States.
 The station is currently owned by the Chickasaw Nation.

 The Chickasaw Nation owns three additional transmitters that simulcast KCNP – KAZC 89.3 in Dickson, KTNG 97.3 in Connerville, and KWPV 104.5 in Wynnewood.

 Repeaters

 History

 The station was assigned the call letters KTGS on August 14, 1998.
 On September 24, 2008, the station changed its call sign to the current KCNP.

+The Gospel Station own this station in December 1998 it was on 89.9 FM.

+Established in 2009, Chickasaw Community Radio Network provides news, public affairs, weather coverage and a wide variety of music for citizens in south-central Oklahoma.

+Owned and operated as a public service of the Chickasaw Nation, KCNP is a non-commercial community radio station.

+A vision of Governor Bill Anoatubby, KCNP Chickasaw Community Radio Network was created to connect citizens through quality programming and news.